The MRI System#

 Radiofrequency (RF) coils - \(B_1^+(\vec{r},t), B_1^-(\vec{r},t)\)#

-The RF coils are typically separated in transmit and receive coils because of different requirements: the transmit coils for excitation are designed to be homogeneous in depositing energy across the field-of-view (FOV), while receive coils are designed for maximum maximum sensitivity to the relatively small signals detectable from the spins.
+The RF coils are typically separated into separate transmit and receive coils because of different requirements: the transmit coils for excitation are designed to be homogeneous in depositing energy across the field-of-view (FOV), while receive coils are designed for maximum maximum sensitivity to the relatively small signals detectable from the spins.

 Magnetic field gradient coils - \(\vec{G}(t)\)#

-The purpose of the magnetic field gradient coils is for imaging.
-Thes coils, commonly refered to simply as “gradients”, create linearly varying magnetic fields.
-These are designed to add and subtract from the main magnetic field.
+The purpose of the magnetic field gradient coils is for “Spatial Encoding”, which enables creation of images.
+These coils, commonly refered to simply as “gradients”, are designed to create linearly varying magnetic fields.
+These varying magnetic fields add and subtract from the main magnetic field.
 Since the magnetic field determines the resonance frequency (\(f = \bar{\gamma} \|\vec{B}\|\)), this will create a spatial variations in the magnetic field that can be used to separate signals from different locations and ultimately create images.

 Fundamental MRI Experiment Procedure#